bondhugula/pluto/CONTRIBUTING.md

 - Functions, structure members, and non-obvious variables should have comments.

-- Contributions should be submitted as pull request on the Github repo: https://github.com/bondhugula/pluto
+- Contributions should be submitted as pull requests on the Github repo: https://github.com/bondhugula/pluto